What to Do If You Have a Concussion: Step-by-Step Recovery Guide

 Cervical spine (neck) involvement

+This is one of the most common patterns I see in people who feel stuck in their recovery.
 This is where targeted rehabilitation can make a difference.

 Evidence-Based Concussion Rehabilitation